Oren Yiftachel: Early life and education

 Yiftachel was born in Haifa and grew up on kibbutz Matzuva.

-During the 1980s and early 1990s, Yiftachel studied in Australia and Israel, specializing in urban studies and political geography.
-In 1990, he received a Doctor of Philosophy from the Department of Geography, the University of Western Australia, Perth, and the Faculty of Architecture and Town Planning, the Technion – Israel Institute of Technology, Haifa.
-He returned to Israel, where he did his post-doctoral studies on regional planning at the Technion, Haifa.
+Yiftachel earned a Bachelor of Arts in Urban and Regional Studies at the Western Australian Institute of Technology in 1983.
+He then went on to earn a Post-Graduate Diploma in Urban and Regional Planning there in 1986.
+In 1990, he received a Doctor of Philosophy from the Department of Geography at the University of Western Australia, in cooperation with the Faculty of Architecture and Town Planning at the Technion – Israel Institute of Technology.
+For the next two years, he returned to Israel, where he was a post-doctoral fellow with the Faculty of Architecture and Town Planning at the Technion – Israel Institute of Technology.